Dan J. Harkey

 • The principal address of the LLC.

-• The telephone numbers, email addresses, and home and business addresses of all Member(s)/Manager(s).
+• The telephone numbers, email addresses, and home and business addresses of alMembereManager er(s).

 • That the Member(s)/Manager(s) listed have full authority and power to encumber the real and personal property of the LLC without any further requirements or consents from any other party or entity (then list the parties with such authority), citing the provisions of the Operating Agreement that give them such authority (then, check the section of the Operating Agreement giving them such authority and read it to make sure it says what they say it says).

-• When signed, the loan documents will constitute valid, legally binding obligations of the Borrower and enforceable against the Borrower under their respective terms.
+• Upon signing, the loan documents will constitute valid, legally binding obligations of the Borrower that are enforceable against the Borrower, subject to their respective terms and conditions.

 How are the parties to sign?